ElYanou/lensed_SNe_time_delay/README.md

 # lensed_SNe_time_delay
 TP IVb project at EPFL

 We provide here a couple of scripts to work on a dataset that we had, you should have a similar dataset to make the scripts work well.
+We also provid a paper made from this work if you are looking for more information about the motivations and what have been done.

 lc_maker.py : transforms the dataset to PyCS3 light curves object.